Racegoers fill stands as Queen misses first day of ‘thrilling’ Royal Ascot

 “Once again, it is thrilling that horses from around the globe have travelled to Royal Ascot to compete at the highest level.”

-The Prince of Wales and Duchess of Cornwall will lead the royal party on Tuesday and are expected to take part in the traditional carriage procession along the course before racing begins.
+The Prince of Wales and Duchess of Cornwall led the royal party on Tuesday and took part in the traditional carriage procession along the course before racing began.

-They will be followed by the Princess Royal and minor members of the royal family, including the Duke and Duchess of Gloucester and Prince and Princess Michael of Kent.
+They were followed by the Princess Royal and minor members of the royal family, including the Duke and Duchess of Gloucester and Prince and Princess Michael of Kent.

 Princess Beatrice and her husband, Edoardo Mapelli Mozzi, walked through the gates to the course with the other punters and were surrounded by photographers before making their way into an exclusive area.